Big Data Bowl

 Each year, the NFL Big Data Bowl calls on professional and aspiring amateur data scientists to devise innovative approaches to a specific challenge.
 Participants propose statistical, data-driven solutions using real-time data across a wide variety of players, plays and situations.

 The call for participants typically is in the fall and the competition runs into early January.
-Entrants compete in two groups — College, featuring undergraduate and graduate students and Open, featuring young professionals not in higher education.
 Participants can work independently or form teams with other colleagues.

 NFL club analytics staff judge each submission and work with NFL Football Operations staff to narrow down the finalists.
 Finalists then present their entry at the NFL Scouting Combine in Indianapolis to a panel of judges.
 In recent years, judges have included NFL Network predictive analytics expert, Cynthia Frelund, former Big Data Bowl participants, AWS data scientists and NFL linebacker Najee Goode.

-Stay tuned to hear more about the next Big Data Bowl competition by following the NFL Football Operations Facebook and Twitter accounts.
+Stay tuned to hear more about the 2026 Big Data Bowl competition by following the NFL Football Operations Facebook and X (Twitter) accounts.

 Español